11 must-have features for membership websites (+ Free checklist)

 #3.
 Time-released email notifications

-As you manage your membership site, you need the ability to send out time-released emails to your members after they join.
+As you manage your membership community, you need the ability to send out time-released emails to your members after they join.

 Why?
 Because the nurturing doesn’t stop after your leads become paid members.
 It’s important to continue to engage with your members through subsequent emails and updated content if you want a loyal customer base.